 - Topical medications

-Remember, if your skin concerns are primarily aesthetic, consulting a dermatologist is totally optional.
+Remember, if your skin concerns are primarily aesthetic, consulting a dermatologist is optional.
 Would rather try gentler, at-home methods?
 You can give the dermatologist a pass.
-But if you have concerns around the actual health of your skin, it’s always wise to seek out a professional opinion.
+But if you have concerns about the actual health of your skin, it’s always wise to seek out a professional opinion.

 Experts suggest consulting your dermatologist if you notice: